1coderookie/KobraGoNeoInsights/docs/index.md

 I created this page to make it easier for users of these printers to get started, as well as to provide specific information on e.g. how to maintain the printers.

 Please make sure to **mind the (expandable) textboxes** as they contain valuable informations!
-Depending on the color of the box, it's either a
+Depending on the color of the box, it's either a tip, information, instruction, question or warning you'll find in there:

 ??? tip "Tip"